COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 65 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 Formerly known as the Waimakariri Passchendaele Trust, the Council approved the establishment of the Waimakariri Passchendaele Advisory Group in December 2018.
 The aim of the Waimakariri Passchendaele Advisory Group is to provide strategic oversight and advice on the District’s international relations and cultural links with the Municipality of Zonnebeke, Belgium, and support the District’s ongoing commemoration and remembrance of the Battle of Passchendaele 1917 and World War 1 in general.

 The Advisory Group membership can include up to four community representatives (appointed by the Council on the nomination of the Advisory Group).

-Meetings of the Advisory Group are held as required and members of the public are welcome to contact the Advisory Group through the Council office by contacting the Governance Coordinator on 0800 965 468
+Meetings of the Advisory Group are held as required and members of the public are welcome to contact the Advisory Group through the Council office by contacting the Governance Advisor on 0800 965 468